astronomer/airflow-guides/guides_in_progress/airflow-dbt.md

 dbt_run >> dbt_test
 ```

-If we were to just use the `BashOperator` to run `dbt run` and `dbt test` as above, then we do have a working solution, but one without much visibility into what is going on.
-Failures are absolute, and the whole `dbt` group of models must be run again, which is potentially costly.
+Using the `BashOperator` to run `dbt run` and `dbt test` is a working solution, but one without much visibility into what is going on.
+Failures are absolute and require the whole `dbt` group of models to be run again, which can be costly.
 The whole DAG is only two Tasks, though, which is great when you want to keep things simple.

 ![Beginner dbt DAG](https://www.astronomer.io/static/157f41a5426d04fd477a1a8b8c4c61ad/4ef49/dbt-basic-dag.png)

 ## Use Case 2: dbt + Airflow at the Model Level

 What if we want more visibility into the steps dbt is running in each task?
-Instead of having a single Airflow DAG that contains a single task to run a group of dbt models, we can have an Airflow DAG run a single task for each model.
-This means that our entire dbt workflow is available at a much more granular level in the Airflow UI and, most importantly, we have fine-grained control of the success, failure, and retry of each dbt model as a corresponding Airflow task.
+Instead running a group of dbt models on a single task, we can write a DAG that runs a task for each model.
+Using this method, our dbt workflow is more controllable because we can see the successes, failures, and retries of each dbt model in its corresponding Airflow task.
 If a model near the end of our dbt pipeline fails, we can simply fix the broken model and retry that individual task without having to rerun the entire workflow.
-Plus, we no longer have to worry about defining Sensors to configure interdependency between Airflow DAGs since we've consolidated our work into a single DAG.
+Plus, we no longer have to worry about defining Sensors to configure interdependency between Airflow DAGs because we've consolidated our work into a single DAG.

-In order to make this work, you need a file that's generated by dbt called `manifest.json`.
-This file is generated in the target directory of your `dbt` project ([see docs here](https://docs.getdbt.com/reference/dbt-artifacts/)) and contains a full representation of your dbt project, which gives you all the information you need to create your dbt Airflow DAG.
+To make this work, you need a file that's generated by dbt called `manifest.json`.
+This file is generated in the target directory of your `dbt` project and contains a full representation of your dbt project.
+For more information on this file, see the [dbt documentation](https://docs.getdbt.com/reference/dbt-artifacts/).

-In short, this DAG file will read your `manifest.json` file, parse it, create the necessary `BashOperator` Airflow tasks, and then set the dependencies to match those of your dbt project.
-The end result is that each model in your dbt project maps to two tasks in your Airflow DAG — one task to run the model and another task to run the tests associated with that model.
-To top it all off, all of these models will run in the appropriate order thanks to the task dependencies we've set.
-The file below shows how we can do this.
+Our DAG will read the `manifest.json` file, parse it, create the necessary `BashOperator` Airflow tasks, and then set the dependencies to match those of your dbt project.
+The end result is that each model in your dbt project maps to two tasks in your Airflow DAG: one task to run the model, and another task to run the tests associated with that model.
+All of these models will run in the appropriate order thanks to the task dependencies we've set.
+We implement this exact workflow using the following DAG:

 ```python
 import datetime